silliman/fabric-lab-IBM-Z/lab4.rst

 In this section, you will install Hyperledger Composer Playground on your Ubuntu IBM on Z instance, and run the Playground on this instance.

-You will then load into the Playground, the same DigitalProperty Network that you just used in the prior section of this lab, but, you will be working in Web Browser mode-  the changes you make with the Playground will be within your web browser storage only, and will not be reflected in the Hyperledger Fabric network until near the end of *Section 4*, when you will take specific steps to export your changes from the Playground and update your Hyperledger Fabric network to use them.
+You will then load into the Playground the same DigitalProperty Network that you just used in the prior section of this lab, but, you will be working in Web Browser mode-  the changes you make with the Playground will be within your web browser storage only, and will not be reflected in the Hyperledger Fabric network until near the end of *Section 4*, when you will take specific steps to export your changes from the Playground and update your Hyperledger Fabric network to use them.

 Later in this lab, in *Section 7*, you will connect the Playground directly to the Hyperledger Fabric network and the changes you make in that section will be immediately available there.
 That sounds simpler, and it is, so why am I asking you to do it the "hard way" where you are working in the web browser storage only to export it to the real Fabric later?
 I can think of a few reasons: